The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 If only some of a Municipal Employer’s employees are unionized, how does the employer determine whether to join GIC coverage?

-I heard the notice and transfer dates changed.
-What are the new dates for notice and commencement of coverage?
+What are the dates for notice and commencement of coverage?

 As the result of a change in the law in June, 2012, notice and transfer dates were made uniform under Section 19 and Section 23 as follows: a Municipal Employer must notify the GIC by December 1 of its intent to transfer municipal subscribers as of the following July 1, or by July 1 of its intent to transfer municipal subscribers as of the following January 1.